dtcooper/jewpizza/README.md

 ```

 Assuming you set `DOMAIN_NAME=local.jew.pizza` for local development, you'll
-want to properly point your system's DNS that way, for example add the following
+want to properly point your system's DNS that way.
+For example, add the following
 to `/etc/hosts`.

 ```